KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/15-city-kingdom.md

 **Core Glyphic Sequence (Centropic):**
 `🛤️ → ⚙️ → ◎ → 💠`
-*(A Theonic principle is translated into apparent order, producing structural coherence and a harmonic node.)*
+*(A Theonic principle is translated into Apparent Order, producing Structural Coherence and a Harmonic Node.)*

 **Core Glyphic Sequence (Entropic):**
 `🕷️ → ⚙️ → ☍ → ⥊`
-*(A Nekronic principle is translated into apparent order, yielding fragmentation and hollow replication.)*
+*(A Nekronic principle is translated into Apparent Order, yielding Fragmentation and Hollow Replication.)*

 ---